 We wish to support anthropological approaches to the study of religion from all the subdisciplines: cultural anthropology, archaeology, physical anthropology, linguistic anthropology and others.
 We also intend to encourage and help provide avenues for enhanced communication among scholars sharing the interests of anthropology and religion.
 When you join AAA or renew your membership, you can become a member of SAR by selecting it as one of your sections.

 Each year we host sessions at the annual meeting of the AAA and every other year hold a conference on the anthropology of religion, including the Roy Rappaport Lecture.
 We also publish a book series, Contemporary Anthropology of Religion, with Palgrave-Macmillian.
-Every year, we honor an outstanding recent book in our field with the Clifford Geertz Prize.
+Every year, we honor an outstanding recent book in our field with the Clifford Geertz Prize as well as award an annual graduate student paper prize.

 There are a number of ways to serve your colleagues in SAR.
 SAR is governed by four officers, the immediate past president or president-elect (as available), and eight members-at-large, at least one of whom is a student.
 The current members of the executive committee are listed here.

 And we always welcome new members!
 You become a member of SAR when you join AAA or renew your membership and select it as one of your sections.
 As a member of SAR, you are entitled to a reduced annual subscription to the journal Religion and Society.
 Feel free to contact the officers, sign up for our listserv, or check out our Facebook page.